 My professional work in the software industry over the years.
 There is a bit of time between jobs here and there where I was working non-technical jobs and spending a lot of time on personal projects working to develop the skills needed to work in the industry.

-My first full time gig working in Node.js.
-So far this has been an amazing experience.
-I’ve been able to connect with so much of the Node.js community via my work for New Relic.
+My first full time gig working in Node.js, and it was an amazing experience.
+I was able to connect with so much of the Node.js community via my work for New Relic.
 The Node.js Agent is the library New Relic customers install in their Node.js applications which monitors it and sends data back to New Relic servers for analysis.

 - Maintained a weekly release cadence for over 52 weeks in a row.
 Allowing the agent to respond quickly to the needs of our users.